NikolaGavric94/nikolag-core-impl/README.md

 ---

 ## Usage
-Run `composer update` once you download/clone this repository.

-Follow [nikolag/core README.md](https://github.com/NikolaGavric94/nikolag-core/) for guidance while building your own payment integration.
+Clone this repository and follow [nikolag/core README.md](https://github.com/NikolaGavric94/nikolag-core/) for guidance on building your own payment integration.

 If you come accross any issues or you have any questions, contact me at nikola.gavric94@gmail.com